kennethreitz/clint/README.rst

     >>> puts(colored.red('red text'))
     red text

-You'll have to trust me on that one.
-It's red in Windows, OSX, and Linux alike.
+    # It's red in Windows, OSX, and Linux alike.

 I want to get data piped in from another process. ::

     >>> clint.piped_in()

     # if no data was piped in, piped_in returns None

 I want to get the first commandline argument passed in. ::

     >>> clint.args.get(0)

     # if no argument was passed, get returns None